truewalrus/angular-seed-sj/README.md

 This seed is setup to easily incorporate new files without having to often modify app.js or index.html.

 ### Front-end
 All frontend code is located in app/

-* app/js hosts all js files.
+app/js hosts all js files.
 To add new files, simply create a new file within any of the respective folders and it will be automatically compiled.

-If adding a new directive, service, or filter, the angular-module should be done like so for a directive, replace "directives" with "filters" and "services" respectively:
+For example, to add a new directive:

+  * Open app/js/directives
+  * Create a new .js file titled as the name of your directive ([directiveName].js)
+  * In your directive, write `angular.module("myApp.directives").directive("[directiveName]" function() { [directive functionality] });`
+  * Add all third party minified dependency js files to app/lib/third-party-js and all third party less files to app/less/third-party
+  * Run `grunt` in command prompt and it's done!
+Use as normal.

 		angular.module("myApp.directives").directive("directiveName")